 This way of thinking about the process of transcending capitalism is rather like the typical stylized story told about the transition from pre-capitalist feudal societies in Europe to capitalism.
-Within feudal economies in the late Medieval period, proto-capitalist relations and practices emerged, especially in the cities.
-Initially this involved commercial activity, artisanal production under the regulation of guilds, and banking.
+Within feudal economies in the late medieval period, proto-capitalist relations and practices emerged, especially in the cities.
+Initially this involved merchant trading, artisanal production under the regulation of guilds, and banking.
 These forms of economic activity filled niches and were often quite useful for feudal elites.
+Within those niches, the economic game was played by very different rules from the dominant feudalism.
 As the scope of these market activities expanded they gradually became more capitalist in character and, in some places, more corrosive of the established feudal domination of the economy as a whole.
 Through a long, meandering process over several centuries, feudal structures ceased to dominate the economic life of some corners of Europe; feudalism had eroded.
-This process may have been punctuated by political upheavals and even revolutions, but rather than constituting a rupture in economic structures, these political events served more to ratify and rationalize changes that had already taken place within the socioeconomic structure.
+This process may have been punctuated by political upheavals and even revolutions, but rather than constituting a rupture in economic structures, these political events generally served more to ratify and rationalize changes that had already taken place within the socioeconomic structure.

-The strategic vision of eroding capitalism sees the process of displacing capitalism from its dominant role in the economy in a similar way: alternative, noncapitalist economic activities emerge in the niches where this is possible within an economy dominated by capitalism; these activities grow over time, both spontaneously and as a result of deliberate strategy; struggles involving the state take place, sometimes to protect these spaces, other times to facilitate new possibilities; and eventually, these noncapitalist relations and activities become sufficiently prominent in the lives of individuals and communities that capitalism can no longer be said to dominate the system as a whole.
+The strategic vision of eroding capitalism sees the process of displacing capitalism from its dominant role in the economy in a similar way.
+Alternative, noncapitalist economic activities, embodying democratic and egalitarian relations, emerge in the niches where this is possible within an economy dominated by capitalism.
+These activities grow over time, both spontaneously and as a result of deliberate strategy.
+Some of these emerge as adaptations and initiatives from below within communities.
+Others are actively organized or sponsored by the state from above to solve practical problems.
+These alternative economic relations constitute the building blocks of an economic structure whose relations of production are characterized by democracy, equality, and solidarity.
+Struggles involving the state take place, sometimes to protect these spaces, other times to facilitate new possibilities.
+Periodically what seems to be structural "limits of possibility" are encountered, and to go beyond such limits may require more intense political mobilization directed at changing critical features of the "rules of the game" within which capitalism functions.
+Often such mobilizations fail, but at least sometimes conditions are ripe for such changes, and the limits of possibility expand.
+Eventually, the cumulative effect of this interplay between changes from above and initiatives from below may reach a point where the socialist relations created within the economic ecosystem become sufficiently prominent in the lives of individuals and communities that capitalism can no longer be said to dominate the system as a whole.